2015 Gold King Mine waste water spill: Immediate response

-On February 11, 2016, the Denver Post reported that Hays Griswold, the EPA employee in charge of the Gold King mine, wrote in an e-mail to other EPA officials "that he personally knew the blockage 'could be holding back a lot of water and I believe the others in the group knew as well.'"
+On February 11, 2016, the Denver Post reported that Hays Griswold, the EPA employee in charge of the mine, wrote in an e-mail to other EPA officials "that he personally knew the blockage 'could be holding back a lot of water and I believe the others in the group knew as well.'"
 The Post added: "Griswold's e-mail appears directly to contradict those findings and statements he made to The Denver Post in the days after the disaster, when he claimed 'nobody expected (the acid water backed up in the mine) to be that high.'"

 The EPA took responsibility for the incident.
 The EPA had notified local residents of the spill 24 hours after it occurred, a delay which the press and local officials criticized.
 The Associated Press reported, 17 days after the spill: "In the wake of the spill, it has typically taken days to get any detailed response from the agency."

 On August 8, Colorado Governor John Hickenlooper declared a disaster, as did Navajo President Russell Begaye.

 On August 11, New Mexico Governor Susana Martinez also declared a state of emergency, after having viewed the affected river from a helicopter, and said her administration was ready to seek legal action against the EPA.